History of Ghana: British Gold Coast

 The coastal people, primarily some of the Fante and the inhabitants of the new town of Accra came to rely on British protection against Ashanti incursions, but the ability of the merchant companies to provide this security was limited.
-The British Crown dissolved the company in 1821, giving authority over British forts on the Gold Coast to Governor Charles MacCarthy, governor of Sierra Leone.
+The British Crown dissolved the company in 1821, giving authority over British forts on the Gold Coast to Charles MacCarthy, governor of Sierra Leone.
 The British forts and Sierra Leone remained under common administration for the first half of the century.
 MacCarthy's mandate was to impose peace and to end the slave trade.
 He sought to do this by encouraging the coastal peoples to oppose Kumasi rule and by closing the great roads to the coast.
 Incidents and sporadic warfare continued, however.
 In 1823, the First Anglo-Ashanti War broke out and lasted until 1831.
 MacCarthy was killed, and most of his force was wiped out in a battle with Ashanti forces in 1824.

 When the English government allowed control of the Gold Coast settlements to revert to the British African Company of Merchants in the late 1820s, relations with the Ashanti were still problematic.
 From the Ashanti point of view, the British had failed to control the activities of their local coastal allies.
-Had this been done, Ashanti might not have found it necessary to attempt to impose peace on the coastal peoples.
 MacCarthy's encouragement of coastal opposition to Ashanti and the subsequent 1824 British military attack further indicated to the Ashanti authorities that the Europeans, especially the British, did not respect Ashanti.